 The Government Performance and Results Act of 1993 (GPRA) requires all federal agencies to engage in performance management tasks such as setting goals, measuring results, and reporting their progress.
 The GPRA indicators are the primary means by which the US Department of Education measures the effectiveness and efficiency of the program.
-To learn more about GPRA measures, please visit: www2.ed.gov/programs/21stcclc/performance. html.
+To learn more about GPRA measures, please visit: oese.ed.gov/offices/offices/offices/offices/offices/century-community-learning-centers/.

 In addition to the GPRA measures, four statewide performance goals have been adopted for this program.
-Successful grants are those that show the greatest promise supporting the state-wide performance goals through meaningful and measurable program goals developed for their specific program.
+Successful grants are those that show the greatest promise supporting the statewide performance goals through meaningful and measurable program goals developed for their specific program.